SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Discussion

 \section{Discussion}

-We presented an unsupervised reinforcement learning method based on \emph{minimization} of surprise.
-We show that surprise minimization can be used to learn a variety of behaviors that maintain ``homeostasis,'' putting the agent into stable and sustainable limit cycles in its environment.
-Across a range of tasks, these stable limit cycles correspond to useful, semantically meaningful, and complex behaviors: clearing rows in Tetris, avoiding fireballs in VizDoom, and learning to balance and hop forward with a bipedal robot.
-The key insight utilized by our method is that, in contrast to simple simulated domains, realistic environments exhibit dynamic phenomena that gradually increase entropy over time.
+We presented an unsupervised reinforcement learning method based on \emph{minimizing} surprise.
+We show that surprise minimization can be used to learn a variety of behaviors that reach ``homeostasis,'' putting the agent into stable state distributions in its environment.
+Across a range of tasks, these cycles correspond to useful, semantically meaningful, and complex behaviors: clearing rows in \Tetris, avoiding fireballs in \VizDoom, and learning to balance and hop with a bipedal robot.
+The key insight utilized by our method is that, in contrast to simple simulated domains, realistic environments exhibit \entropic phenomena that gradually increase entropy over time.
 An agent that resists this growth in entropy must take effective and coordinated actions, thus learning increasingly complex behaviors.
-This stands in stark contrast to commonly proposed intrinsic exploration methods based on novelty, which instead seek to visit novel states and increase entropy.
+This stands in contrast to commonly proposed intrinsic exploration methods based on novelty.

 Besides fully unsupervised reinforcement learning, where we show that our method can give rise to intelligent and sophisticated policies, we also illustrate several more practical applications of our approach.
-We show that surprise minimization can provide a general-purpose risk aversion reward that, when combined with task rewards, can improve learning in environments where avoiding catastrophic (and surprising) outcomes is desirable.
+We show that surprise minimization can provide a general-purpose auxiliary reward that, when combined with task rewards, can improve learning in environments where avoiding catastrophic (and surprising) outcomes is desirable.
 We also show that \methodName can be adapted to perform a rudimentary form of imitation.